Table of Contents

-Willful sin is presumption rebellion against God (Psalm 19:13).
+The willful sin is presumption rebellion against God (Psalm 19:13).
 It is a sin committed when a person knows that he is doing wrong.
-Therefore, the sacrificial system provided no atonement for deliberate opposition to the will and commands of God.
+Therefore, the sacrificial system provided no atonement for the deliberate opposition to the will and commands of God.

-Paul teaches, “For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins” (Hebrews 10:26).
-Willful sin is not a single act of sin committed in the full knowledge of their evil character but the attitude of mind that is shown when a person persistently rejects Christ and doesn’t submit to the convictions of the Holy Spirit.
+In the New Testament, Paul teaches, “For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins” (Hebrews 10:26).
+The willful sin is not a single act of sin committed in the full knowledge of their evil character but the attitude of mind that is shown when a person persistently rejects Christ and doesn’t submit to the convictions of the Holy Spirit.
 It is a reversal of the original decision to accept the Lord.
 It is premeditated apostasy that leads to the unpardonable sin (Matthew 12:31, 32).

-Peter writes about those that commit willful sin, “if they have escaped the corruption of the world by knowing our Lord and Savior Jesus Christ and are again entangled in it and are overcome, they are worse off at the end than they were at the beginning.
+Peter writes about those that commit the willful sin after being converted, “if they have escaped the corruption of the world by knowing our Lord and Savior Jesus Christ and are again entangled in it and are overcome, they are worse off at the end than they were at the beginning.
 It would have been better for them not to have known the way of righteousness, than to have known it and then to turn their backs on the sacred command that was passed on to them” (2 Peter 2:20-21).

 God’s Forgiveness to Repentant